amlwwalker/amlwwalker.github.io/index.md

 * Technology and innovation.
 The two go hand in hand, but how to get it right
 * Building an internal tech innovation team
 	* Often culture can stifle innovation.
 I can guide you to building a team designed entirely to innovate
+* Security in a modern GDPR world and how it all fits in with data analytics

 ### Ask me about: